tkiat/my-writings-public/blog/software/firmware/coreboot-boot-minimal-grub.md

 # coreboot: Boot from Minimal GRUB

 Out of my ignorance, I selected GRUB payload in `make menuconfig` in the coreboot source directory without `grub.cfg`.
 This **just** built minimal GRUB payload with only minimal BASH-like CLI interface instead of a nice-looking boot menu.
-I was shocked at the time because this was an entirely different problem than before.
-I could at least boot from another disk and chroot to this disk to fix the problem if GRUB was installed in the disk.
-But GRUB was installed on the mainboard chip in my case.
+I was shocked at the time because GRUB was installed in the BIOS chip and there was no way to bypass it.
+If GRUB is installed in the disk, I could at least boot from another disk and chroot to this disk to fix the problem.

 So, I had only two options: 1. flash again externally 2. try to boot from minimal CLI.
 The second option was way simpler and more adventurous as I hadn't done that before so I tried that option first :).
-I was not familiar with GRUB at all but fortunately, I had some experience at following the Libreboot Debian installation manual.
+I was not familiar with GRUB at all but fortunately I once followed the Libreboot Debian installation manual.
 It involves GRUB CLI a bit and does not directly relate to my problem but I could make use of it.
 This post describes how I boot from GRUB minimal.

 Note: I tried to boot from Debian LUKS with LVM.
 It was encrypted without /boot.